-Dr. Cory Grewell, Associate Professor of Literature at Patrick Henry College, presented a compelling paper on humanity’s role in the created order at a regional meeting of the Conference on Christianity and Literature (CCL) last year.
+Dr. Cory Grewell, Professor of Literature at Patrick Henry College, presented a compelling paper on humanity’s role in the created order at a regional meeting of the Conference on Christianity and Literature (CCL) last year.

 His paper unpacks the interplay between Imaginative Will (read on to find out what that means) and human participation in God's being.